 Done is better than perfect

 The key here is to start and get it done.
 Don’t fall into the trap of laboring over which one of these lead magnet ideas you should choose and execute on.
 It’s a free item that is meant to help your readers while growing your email list.
 You can always tweak it over time based on feedback.
+I’ve experimented with different types over the years.
 The important thing is to get started.